-"Infosys aims to bring large-scale modernization and migration for its clients with minimal disruption."
-Philip Carnelley Infosys Overview Infosys is headquartered in Bengaluru, India and operates in 54 countries.
+"Infosys aims to bring about large-scale modernization and migration for its clients with minimal disruption."

+Infosys is headquartered in Bengaluru, India and operates in 54 countries.
 It has more than 343,200 employees across 247 global offices.
 In FY23 the company generated \$18.2 billion in revenue, with Financial Services as its largest segment.
-It has one of the industry's largest retail and CPG practices, valued at approximately \$3 billion, with 55,000 FTEs, of which around 13,000 work on platform modernization.
-One-quarter of its revenue comes from Europe.
-Its notable European customers include which include a German sportswear retailer, a European grocery retailer, Belgian multinational drink and brewing company, and British producer of health, hygiene & nutrition products.
-Strengths Headless digital commerce platform: Infosys Equinox is a cloud-native, API-first, headless commerce platform built on MACH-X design principles to transform operations to implement marketplaces, digital malls and new e-commerce modes such as quick commerce.
-Its solutions include in-store scan-and-go, loyalty points for brands across retail outlets and integrated virtual try-on.
+It has one of the industry's largest retail and CPG practices of approximately \$3 billion, with 55,000 FTEs - nearly 13,000 of whom are working on platform modernization.
+Notable U.S. customers include an American pharma retailer, a leading American sportswear and footwear retailer, a U.S. chain of jewellers, and a leading coffeeshop chain.

+Headless digital commerce platform: Infosys Equinox is a cloud-native, API-first, headless commerce platform built on MACH-X design principles to transform operations to implement marketplaces, digital malls and new modes like quick commerce.
+Solutions created include in-store scan-and-go, loyalty points for brands across retail outlets and integrated virtual try-on.
 Infosys Equinox Studio is a related cloud-native no-code/low-code solution builder.

-Platform cloud assets: The Infosys Live Enterprise Application Development Platform (iLEAD), part of Infosys Cobalt, is designed to simplify and accelerate the ADM journey, incorporating cloud assets, standards and best practices leveraging modernization programs for more than 600 clients.
+Platform cloud assets: The Infosys Live Enterprise Application Development Platform (iLEAD), part of Infosys Cobalt, is designed to simplify and accelerate the ADM journey, incorporating cloud assets, standards and best practices leveraging modernization programs at over 600 clients.
 Cobalt 2.0, introduced late in 2022, is more industry focused.
 For retail and CPG, Cobalt 2.0 includes assets for autonomous supply chains, intelligent store management, grocery insights and more.

-Secure by design approach: Infosys's cybersecurity program uses a four-dimensional approach of Diagnose-Design-Deliver-Defend.
-Its service offerings cover identity and access management, governance, threat detection and response, data privacy and protection, cyber advisory services and managed security services.
-Infosys is pivoting from an asset-based approach to a risk-based one to optimize costs.
-Caution The industry-specific retail and CPG aspects of Infosys Cobalt 2.0 are still new and are being rolled out into the market.
-Although comprehensive, Infosys' platforms and accelerators may not be quite what the client needs and should be evaluated against alternatives.
+Secure by design approach: Infosys' cybersecurity program uses a four-dimensional approach of Diagnose-Design-Deliver-Defend.
+Service offerings cover identity and access management, governance, threat detection and response, data privacy and protection, cyber advisory services and managed security services.
+Infosys is pivoting from an asset-based approach to a risk-based one to optimize cost.

-Who Should Read This Section This report is relevant to all enterprises in Europe for evaluating retail and CPG managed service providers.
-In this quadrant report, ISG highlights the current market positioning of providers offering managed services to retail and CPG clients in Europe and how they address the key challenges faced in the region.
-European enterprises are using new cloud capabilities to upgrade their IT infrastructure and applications' scalability and adaptability with reduced operational costs.
-They are seeking business process and IT outsourcing service providers to help them use state-of-the-art development and management services such as DevOps, AlOps and FinOps for maximum efficiency.
-Many firms seek business process services to support their operations, including customer service and support, insight and analytics, finance and industry-specific processes such as store operations, buying and planning.
-Modernizing back-office processes can free up resources to work on more differentiating, industry-specific work.
-Due to increasing cloud migration, the rising scope of cyber threats and the developing regulatory landscape around privacy and data use, retailers need state-of-the-art security and privacy management service offerings.
+The industry-specific, retail and CPG aspects of Cobalt 2.0 are still new and being rolled out in the market.

+Although comprehensive, Infosys' platforms and accelerators may not meet the client's needs, and it is necessary to evaluate them against alternatives.

+This report is relevant to all enterprises across all industries in the U.S. for evaluating retail and CPG managed service providers.

+In this quadrant report, ISG highlights the current market positioning of providers offering managed services to retail and CPG clients in the U.S. and how each one addresses the key challenges faced in the region.

+Globally, the U.S. continues to be a leader in IT outsourcing activities.
+With reduced operational costs, enterprises use new cloud capabilities to upgrade their IT infrastructure and applications' scalability and adaptability.
+Hence, for maximum efficiency, they must utilize state-of-the-art development and management services, like DevOps, AlOps and FinOps.

+Many firms also seek business process services to support their operations, including customer service and support, insight and analytics, finance and industry-specific processes such as store operations, buying and planning.

+Modernization and management of standard back-office processes can free up resources to work on more differentiating industryspecific work.

+Due to their moves to the cloud, the increasing scope of cyber threats and the developing regulatory landscape around privacy and data usage, retailers need state-of-the-art security and privacy management service offerings.
 They are keen to seek outside support and assistance.

-In the abovementioned areas, many retailers and CPG firms seek customized service agreements from their providers, with new approaches, such as experience level agreements, becoming more common.
+In the above areas, many retailers and CPG firms look for customized service agreements from their providers, with new approaches, such as XLAs, becoming more common.